-Despite the frightful sound of this article’s title, the conservation treatment of the NCMA’s Portrait of Sir John Scott, which I finished in November, went quite smoothly.
+Despite the frightful sound of this article’s title, the conservation treatment of the NCMA’s portrait of Sir John Scott, which I finished in November, went quite smoothly.
 The painting is now refreshed and as near to its former glory as possible.
-But as frequently happens during a full restoration, little details of the original painting were uncovered that supply interesting insight—in this case, on the intriguing human infatuation with hair.
+But as frequently happens during a full restoration, a few details of the original painting were uncovered that supply interesting insight—in this case, on the intriguing human infatuation with hair.

 The conservation treatment removed centuries of accumulated dust and grime as well as layers of old varnish and previous restoration.
 Cleaning was followed by the application of new varnish and judicious retouching to cover up small paint losses and minor damage.
 Even the smallest original brushstroke and surviving nuance has become visible again: the rich fabric of the gold and black garments, the luster of the unusual wood-grain floor, the rosy flesh tones, and the sparkle in Sir John’s eyes.

 Sir John’s hair was already an impressive sight before treatment, but with the removal of old restoration paint, his coif was revealed to be yet another inch taller.
 This high rooster-tail ‘do truly defies gravity.
 “You need a product for that,” observed Dr. Tania String, art history professor at UNC–Chapel Hill.
 Sir John must have used some kind of Elizabethan mousse made of starch, gum, or wax.
 Maybe he used this concoction found in the “Manual of Women in which is contained many and diverse very good recipes,” an anonymous 16th-century Spanish cookbook.